-Children with AML often receive two rounds of chemotherapy.
-The chemotherapy regimen used most during the induction phase in children with AML includes cytarabine and an anthracycline.
-Daunorubicin is the anthracycline most often used for this regimen, although idarubicin and mitoxantrone are sometimes used.
+Children with AML often receive two rounds of induction chemotherapy.
+The most common chemotherapy regimen used during induction includes cytarabine (Ara-C, Cytosar-U®) and an anthracycline.
+Daunorubicin (Cerubidine®) is the anthracycline most often used for this regimen, although idarubicin (Idamycin®) and mitoxantrone (Novantrone®) are sometimes used.
 If an anthracycline is given, your doctor may administer another drug, dexrazoxane (Totect®, Zinecard®), around the same time as the anthracycline.
 This drug is not a chemotherapy agent, but it helps to minimize cardiac side effects that are associated with anthracyclines.
-Other chemotherapy drugs may be added to the cytarabine and the anthracycline regimen, such as etoposide (Etopophos®, VePesid®, VP-16) or thioguanine (Tabloid®).
+Other chemotherapy drugs may be added to the cytarabine and the anthracycline regimen, such as etoposide (VP-16, Etopophos®, VePesid®) or thioguanine (Tabloid®).